rust-lang/book/src/ch13-02-iterators.md

 </Listing>

 The iterator is stored in the `v1_iter` variable.
 Once we’ve created an iterator, we can use it in a variety of ways.
-In Listing 3-5 in Chapter 3, we iterated over an array using a `for` loop to execute some code on each of its items.
-Under the hood this implicitly created and then consumed an iterator, but we glossed over how exactly that works until now.
+In Listing 3-5, we iterated over an array using a `for` loop to execute some code on each of its items.
+Under the hood, this implicitly created and then consumed an iterator, but we glossed over how exactly that works until now.

 In the example in Listing 13-11, we separate the creation of the iterator from the use of the iterator in the `for` loop.
 When the `for` loop is called using